I Got Your Country Right Here

-I Got Your Country Right Here is the fourth studio album by American country music artist Gretchen Wilson, released on March 30, 2010 via Redneck Records, her own label.
-The album's first single, "Work Hard, Play Harder", was released in October 2009, and became Wilson's first Top 20 hit since 2005's "All Jacked Up."
-The album's title track was released as the second single in August 2010, and "I'd Love to Be Your Last" was released in January 2011 as the third single.
+I Got Your Country Right Here is the fourth studio album by American country music artist Gretchen Wilson.
+It was released on March 30, 2010 through Redneck Records, her own label.
+It was her first album since One of the Boys (2007) and her first as an independent artist following her departure from Columbia Nashville in early 2009.
+Wilson co-produced the album with long-time collaborator John Rich alongside new collaborator Blake Chancey.
+Unlike her previous three studio albums, Wilson had very little input in the writing, co-writing only two of the eleven tracks.

+The album was initially slated for a 2008 release, with "Don't Do Me No Good" serving as the lead single from the album.
+After the song failed to perform well on the charts, the album was delayed and the song excluded from the album.
+Three official singles were released, with "Work Hard, Play Harder" being the most successful.
+It peaked at number 18 on the US Hot Country Songs chart, making it her highest charting single since 2005's "All Jacked Up" peaked at number eight.
+The title track and "I'd Love to Be Your Last" both serviced as the second and third singles, both of which failed to enter the top forty of the chart.

+The album peaked at number six on the Top Country Albums chart, becoming her first album to miss the top spot.
+It was however a success on the Independent Albums chart, peaking at number three.

 Background

 In an interview with The Boot in November 2009, Wilson was asked to describe her fourth studio album, saying, "I feel like I've invested a lot of time and thought and energy and emotions into this record.
 I feel like I sang better on this record than I ever have.
 Musically, it sounds just like it should, just like I want it to, just like my live show."
 She also thought that the album had more of a "connection with the audience" then her previous efforts.

 Wilson, via her website, called I Got Your Country Right Here as the 'album of her career', stating: "This is the album of my career; This album turns the page for me.
 I'm proud of every song on here, and I'm excited about the team we've put together to get this music out to the fans."

 I Got Your Country Right Here is also the first release for Wilson's personal label, Redneck Records, which she founded after leaving Sony Music Nashville's Columbia Nashville division in 2009.

 "I'd Love to Be Your Last" was previously recorded by Clay Walker on his 2007 album Fall and later recorded by Marie Osmond and Marty Roe of Diamond Rio for Osmond's 2016 album Music Is Medicine.